HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 ### mCODE Patient Bundle

 An [mCODE Patient Bundle](StructureDefinition-mcode-patient-bundle-definitions.html) is the complete set of data for a particular patient corresponding to the set of supported profiles of an mCODE Data Sender.
 An mCODE Data Sender MUST be capable of producing a valid mCODE bundle for all of its mCODE patients (as [defined above](#mcode-patients)).

+mCODE Patient Bundles SHALL be identified by an `id` value that matches the `id` in the contained CancerPatient-conforming resource.

 ### mCODE Profiles